aws-cloudformation/aws-cloudformation-resource-providers-transfer/aws-transfer-connector/docs/README.md

 #### Arn

-Specifies the unique Amazon Resource Name (ARN) for the workflow.
+Specifies the unique Amazon Resource Name (ARN) for the connector.

 #### ConnectorId